 WE USE PERIPHERAL PORTS IN OUR INSTITUTION.
 IS THERE ANY WAY THAT THE CARE OF THESE DEVICES CAN BE DEMONSTRATED ON CHESTER CHEST™?

 Yes, you can purchase 2410/2412 Chester Chest™ with Port Access Arm.
 Or if you already have a Chester Chest™ you can upgrade the arm by purchasing 2386/2387 Port Access Arm for Chester Chest which can be installed on any Chester model.
-The Port Access Arm has a recessed area for attachment of the 0417 Optional Peripheral Port.
+The Port Access Arm has a recessed area for attachment of a Peripheral Port.

 CAN I PRACTICE PLACING A PICC LINE IN CHESTER CHEST™?